 Gay Hawkins is a Professor of Social and Cultural Theory at the Institute for Culture and Society, Western Sydney University.
 She researches in the areas of environmental humanities, political materials, markets and STS.

-Ned Rossiter is Professor of Communication in the School of Humanities and Communication Arts and Director of Research at the Institute for Culture and Society, Western Sydney University.
+Ned Rossiter is Director of Research at the Institute for Culture and Society, and Professor of Communication, School of Humanities and Communication Arts, Western Sydney University.
 His current book projects include Media of Decision and (with Soenke Zehle) The Experience of Digital Objects: Automation, Aesthetics, Algorithms.